South Africa FSB Forex License

 Obtaining a Forex License in South Africa – How Does It Work?

-- The first step in the application process involves gathering the required documents related to your business and directors.
+- The first step in the application process involves gathering basic documentation related to your brokerage, the directors, and shareholders.

-- The next step is to discuss your brokerage’s business plan to ensure it will be approved by the South Africa FSCA.
+- Once we have put together a general overview of your business, the next step is to discuss your brokerage’s business plan and goals in order to ensure approval by the South Africa FSCA.

-- After receiving all requested documents, our team will then proceed with the establishment of an FSP in South Africa.
+- After receiving the complete list of requested documentation, our team will then proceed with the establishment of an FSP entity in South Africa.

-- Once the company has been registered, we will begin the license application process.
+- Once the company has been registered, we will begin the license application process with the South African FSCA.

-- Upon successful approval of the license, we’ll then begin the bank account application process.
+- Upon successful approval of the license, we’ll then begin to apply for a bank account.

 Important Facts Related to a South Africa Forex License Issued by the FSCA

-- Capital requirements are not set at a fixed level in South Africa
+- In South Africa, capital requirements are not set at a fixed level

-- Although not unique to South Africa, professional indemnity insurance is a requirement
+- Similar to many jurisdictions, professional indemnity insurance is a requirement for obtaining a license in South Africa

-- Not all directors must reside in South Africa but at least one must be local
+- Not all directors must reside in South Africa, but at least one must be a local resident

 - In order to obtain a forex license in South Africa, a local office is required